ashishnalone-cpu/Megha-AI-New/README.md

-# 🌦️ MEGHA-AI — Streamlit Deployment
+# 🌦️ MEGHA-AI
+## (Multi-model Ensemble for Geospatial & Hyperlocal Agentic Atmospheric Intelligence)

 MEGHA-AI is the self-contained Streamlit application extracted from the `Megha-AI-Colab-Fixed-2.ipynb` notebook.